 Instead of high salaries, Apple prefers to pay executives in performance awards and slow-vesting stock.
 This policy encourage executives to stay long-term.
 Other companies have similar practices.
 John Mackey, the CEO of Whole Foods Market and Eric Schmidt, now former CEO of Google, both made base salaries of $1 in 2008 [sources: NYT: Mackey, NYT: Schmidt].
 Obviously, Jobs made a lot more than $1 each year.
 For selling a record number of computers in 2000, Apple thanked Jobs with an $88 million private jet [sources: Fisher, Elkind].
 As of April 2011, he owned more than 5.6 million shares of Apple stock [source: Reuters].
 By Forbes's 2010 list, Jobs was the 136st richest person in the world, worth $5.5 billion [source: Forbes].

-A blogger once published a photo of Jobs's silver Mercedes in the Apple parking lot.
+A blogger once published a photo of Jobs' silver Mercedes in the Apple parking lot.
 The car had no rear license plate, and there was a barcode sticker inside the frame [source: iphone savior].
-Online, a commenter suggested police could scan Jobs's car as he sped by [source: Digg].
+One theory was that police could scan Jobs' car as he sped by.
 We don't think so.
-The barcode is a serial number on all Mercedes like Jobs's.
-But where were Jobs's license plates?
+The barcode is a serial number on all Mercedes like Jobs'.
+But where were Jobs' license plates?
 According to Fortune magazine, he left the plates off to avoid parking tickets [source: Schlender].
 Jobs reportedly broke other auto-related rules, too.
 Do a Google search on Steve Jobs and handicapped space and you'll find a host of articles that mention the tech guru's parking peccadillo; at Apple, he was known to park his car in a handicapped space near the building's entrance [sources: Elkind, Kahney].